aguscassini/final-project/README.md

 - JAVASCRIPT: Programming language.

-- VUE 3: Our framework for building the user interface
+- VUEJS 3: Our framework for building the user interface

 - PINIA: Library that facilitates access and update of shared data between different components.